ModelValidationProgram/MVP-NonClinalAF/README.md

 The date is like a runID, so using the same date across all files helps to coordinate different runs.

+Edit the R script `c-AnalyzeSimOutput.R` to update with the date of the runs on this line:
+`allsims <- load("src/0b-final_params-20220117.RData")`

 Run the R script:

 `sbatch e-run_nonAF_sims_1R-fastruns-20220117.sh`